caffeinatedjoe/ai_git_project_template/README.md

 - Provide a full application scaffold or opinionated tech stack.
 - Encode product requirements beyond the workflow template.

+## Getting Started
+- **New to the template?** Read the [Human Onboarding Guide](notes/guides/onboarding.md) for a quick overview.
+- Review `AGENTS.md` for workflow rules.
+- Create your first task in `.pm/backlog/`.
+- Run the board generator and commit changes.

 ## Repository Layout
 ```
 ai_git_project_template/